learningequality/kolibri/docs/install/linux.rst

 #.
 Download the new version of Kolibri.
 #.
 Start the installer.
 #.
-Follow the instructions in the installation wizard window.
-#.
 Once the installation of the upgrade is finished, Kolibri will auto-start and open in the default browser on your computer.
 #.
 Go explore the new and improved Kolibri features!